 Nature said as generation is a road into nature.
 For it is not like doctoring, which is not said to be a road into the art of doctoring, but into health, for necessarily doctoring [goes] from the art of doctoring, not toward it.
 But it is not in this way that nature holds by nature, but the growing thing as growing goes from something into something.
 What is it, then, that grows?
 Not the from-which but the to-which.
 Therefore, the shape is nature.
 (Phys.
 II.1 193b12–19, my trans.)

 The process of generation is natural if it is headed toward nature.
 Aristotle contrasts it with artificial change, in which the change is from the source.
 The contrast means that generation is natural as long as it is on the way to nature, whether it comes from nature or not.37 There is no requirement that everything natural come from nature, only that nature be that toward which the genesis is going.
-What makes a form a nature is its being a certain telos of generation.
+What makes a form a nature is its being a certain outcome (telos) of generation.
 This means that if such a form came to be automatically or through artifice, it would nevertheless be natural, as long as the process proceeded into a nature, that is, into a form that is a source of change and rest in its own right.
 For example, the growth of an embryo in an artificial womb with synthesized nutrients is natural insofar as the embryo is on the way to being a person, that is, because what is being grown is a person.38 In the proper sense of telos, rather than a narrow one rhetorically opposed to automatic generation, something that is generated of its own accord (automatos) is in no way opposed to what is brought forth naturally (phuomai) or natured (pephuken, Phys.
 I.9 192a18), or what grows together into being (phusei sunestōta, Phys.
 II.1 192b13).

 Aristotle provides, in this structure, the definition of natural change: as long as what emerges through the change is a nature, that is, as long as the telos is itself a source of changes and rest, then the telos is a nature, a being.
-Nature as generation is a source of change whose structure is a path toward nature.39
+Nature as generation is a source of change whose structure constitutes a path toward nature.39

 In the closing dilemma, Aristotle makes a subtle, but very significant claim: What is the thing that grows (ti oun phuetai)?
 Is it the material, or the adult?
 The material is that-from-which as the subject of coming-to-be, while the adult is that-to-which as the subject.
 Which one is the subject of generation?
 What decides the case is an immanent criterion, namely, the fact that what comes before changes into itself.
 A sign of this is that what grows is named after what emerges, not after that from which it grows; for example, the oak seed is named after the oak tree (Phys.
 V 224b7–8, PA I 641b33–36).
 So that into which a thing grows, is what grows, properly speaking.
 Teleology means that the subject of the genetic process is described retrospectively in view of its outcome, not prospectively in view of the earliest part of the process.40 Aristotle says, in effect, that Empedocles is right about material processes, but that this entirely misrepresents the meaning of the genetic process.